C L R James died on 31 May 1989, at the age of 88.

 The classless universality of the world-wide black cause overshadows the "narrowness" of the revolutionary working-class commtment of James's middle years, and anyway James himself had shed that "narrowness", though he remained a socialist and called himself a Marxist still.

-The problem was that "Trotskyism" no longer existed as a ready-made complete doctrine.
+The problem was the "Trotskyism" no longer existed as a ready-made complete doctrine.
 It had to be recreated and recast.
-But when James left the Trotskyist movement in 1951, he moved not towards a recreated, recast, renovated Trotskyism, but radically away from Leninism altogether.
+But when James left the Trotskyist movement in1951, he moved not towards a recreated, recast, renovated Trotskyism, but radically away from Leninism altogether.

 He resorted to cloudy and sometimes almost mystical generalities about the spontaneous generation of socialism by way of the everyday activities of the existing labour movement.
 It was no longer necessary to build a Leninist party.
 History had superseded Lenin.